b3z/reventlou/Readme.md

 If certain notes should be grouped it is whise to use hashtags (e.g #WeLoveTurtles or #work) fot tieing them together.

-For now that it's here since we are in development.
-If you want you can read [here](https://zeppel.eu/b/how-ims-works/) about an older IMS version which was slightly different but had the sam fundamentals.

 ### Build from source

 ```sh